The Potential Impact of a Single Person’s Vision

 Keynesian economics can be seen as a master economist’s response to socioeconomic changes.
 (Wikimedia Commons)

 This is not a simple question.
-To truly understand it, one may need a higher level of comprehension of the theoretical framework of economics.
-It’s worth noting that in the world of classical economics, the future did not occupy a particularly important position.
-This is not difficult to understand; in the 18th century, the structure of the world economy was relatively simple.
-Many businesses primarily produced goods that could meet market demand a few months into the future.
-Generally, businesses did not need to assess the market environment five or ten years from now, nor did they need to spend time and money researching variables that might revolutionize the future industry.
+To fully understand it may require a higher-level grasp of the theoretical framework of economics itself.
+It is worth noting that, in the world of classical economics, the future did not occupy a particularly important position.
+This is not difficult to understand, because in the 18th century the structure of the global economy was relatively simple.
+Businesses were mainly engaged in producing goods to meet market demand a few months ahead.
+Most firms did not need to evaluate what the market environment might look like five or ten years into the future, nor did they need to invest large amounts of time and capital researching variables that could revolutionize entire industries.

-From this perspective, we might say that as the real economy of humankind continues to evolve and the importance of the future continues to increase, by the end of the 19th century, a new paradigm had emerged, and Keynes’s economics can be seen as a master economist’s response to socio-economic changes.
+From this perspective, perhaps we can say that as the real economy continued to evolve, the importance of the future steadily increased.
+By the late 19th century, the world had already entered a new economic paradigm, and the economics of John Maynard Keynes can be seen as a master economist’s response to these profound socioeconomic transformations.

-However, Keynes was a pragmatic and worldly man.
-His focus was primarily on solving the pressing economic problems of the time, rather than improving economic theory.
-On this issue, the most important theoretical foundation likely came from another economic master, Irving Fisher.
-In his monumental work, * The Theory of Interest*, published in 1930 , Fisher put forward a profound and original viewpoint: the value of all assets today reflects the market’s discounting of all future income from those assets; therefore, today and the future are inseparable, and the most important variable in discounting the future is the interest rate.
+On this issue, the most important theoretical foundation may have come from another great economist, Irving Fisher.
+In his monumental 1930 work, The Theory of Interest, Fisher introduced a profoundly original insight: the value of all assets today reflects the discounted value of all their future income streams.
+In other words, the present and the future are inseparable, and the most important variable in discounting the future is the interest rate.